abstools/abstools/website/src/site/sphinx/manual/introduction.rst

 .. _sec:error-model:

-Error Propagation and Recovery in ABS
+Error propagation and recovery in ABS
 =====================================

 ABS models exceptional (unforeseen and erroneous) situations using